Dehydration results from excessive loss or not enough replacement of fluids from the body.

-Factors that may increase the risk of dehydration include: VomitingDiarrheaHigh feverExposure to the heat and sunExcessive exerciseMedicines, including diuretics (water pills) and laxativesInadequate fluid intake due to certain conditions, such as mobility problems, mental or memory problems, decreased ability to perceive thirst
+Factors that may increase the risk of dehydration include: VomitingDiarrheaHigh feverExposure to the heat and sunExcessive exercise, including athletic competitionsLiving in a nursing home or long-term care facilityMedications, including diuretics and laxativesReduced fluid intake due to certain conditions, such as movement problems, mental health or memory problems, and decreased ability to perceive thirst

-Fluid imbalance caused by certain conditions, such as diabetes, lung disease, kidney disease,
+Fluid imbalance caused by certain conditions, such as diabetes, kidney disease,

 Soft Spot in Infant Skull